dppeykov/GitNotes/README.md

 ## SET UP A REMOTE:

 The remotes work exactly the same as the local repo - has the HEAD, the commits ...
-On the first push, the local repo creates an additional origin/master branch (copy of the local master).
-After that, on every push it tries to keep it in sync with the master branch of the remote repo
+ - On the first push, the local repo creates an additional origin/master branch (copy of the local master).
+ - After that, on every push it tries to keep it in sync with the master branch of the remote repo
-If the remote master has changes that are not in the local, we can use fetch to sync the origin/master, but this won't be in the local master - to have it there we need to use merge
+ - If the remote master has changes that are not in the local, we can use **fetch** to sync the origin/master, but this won't be in the local master - to have it there we need to use **merge**

-IN FACT GIT DOESN'T COPY ALL THE COMMITS TO THE origin/master - instead it just keep a reference point (a HEAD) to the last synched commit - if the pointer of the remote master is ahead of the local master, on fetch the origin/master syncs (copies the commit locally) and then moves the origin/master to that point.
+> IN FACT GIT DOESN'T COPY ALL THE COMMITS TO THE origin/master - instead it just keep a reference point (a HEAD) to the last synched commit:
+ - if the pointer of the remote master is ahead of the local master, on fetch the origin/master syncs (copies the commit locally) and then moves the origin/master to that point.

-After that we need merge to move the HEAD pointer of the local master to the fetched commit (the place where the origin/master is pointing)
+ - After that we need merge to move the HEAD pointer of the local master to the fetched commit (the place where the origin/master is pointing)

 ### Basically the process is: